kharniwal-harsh/attendance-system-demo/README.md

 - **Email:** `admin@gmail.com`
 - **Password:** `@admin_`

-Once logged in, you can:
+📚 Once logged in, you can:
-- Add students
+Add students (capture at least 5 clear face images)

-- Manage courses, units, and venues
+Create & manage classes

+Mark attendance via:

+📸 Live webcam face recognition

+🖼️ Uploading a group image

+✍️ Manual marking

+Export attendance to Excel

+Send notifications to students with <75% attendance

-⚠️ **Important:**
+⚠️ Important:
-- Ensure to add at least two students and capture five clear images for each.
+Ensure to register students with multiple clear face images for best recognition results.
+Poor images may lead to low accuracy.
-- Poor image quality will affect recognition accuracy.
-You can retake any image by clicking on it.

-### 2. Login as Lecturer
-- Create a lecturer account via the admin panel or use a pre-existing one.
-- Select lecture user type to be able to login as lecturer.

-If you have issues using this email and password, create your lecturer on the admin panel.

-- **Email:** `mark@gmail.com`
-- **Password:** `@mark_`

 As a lecturer:
 - Select a course, unit, and venue on the home page.